elkorn/afronski.github.io/_posts/2015-11-02-what-is-wrong-with-gen-event.md

 At first it may look like a controversial statement, but I heard a lot of those complaints from other people.
 Originally, I heard that exact statement during the presentation [made by Garrett Smith about pattern language](https://www.youtube.com/watch?v=UUvU8cjCIcs) - someone asked about that behavior at the end.
 More recently I heard similar thing in [José Valim's presentation about what will come next in Elixir](https://www.youtube.com/watch?v=9RB1JCKe3GY).

-It confused me every time I heard that, so I wanted to investigate the topic more deeply.
+It confuses me every time I hear that, so I want to investigate topic more deeply.
 But before we will dive into reasons and explanations, let's recall what is the purpose of this behavior.

 ## What is `gen_event`?